 Patients from these zip code areas make up approximately 60% of LRH's total inpatient and outpatient admissions.
-Patients from Prince George's County represent about 43% of these admissions while patients from Anne Arundel, Montgomery, and Howard counties represent 6%, 5.7%, and 5% respectively.
-An estimated 234,985 people make up the LRH CBSA.
+Patients from Prince George's County represent about 45% of these admissions while patients from Anne Arundel, Montgomery, and Howard counties represent 5.4%, 4.7%, and 5.9% respectively.
+More than 234,000 people make up the LRH CBSA.
 The LRH CBSA has a population that is 46% African-American, 26.1% White (non-Hispanic), 14.6% of Hispanic origin, 10.2% of Asian origin, and 3.1% of other ethnic origin.

 In terms of identified need, once again, it should be noted that zip code areas in Prince George's County have been identified to have the greatest need for health services to improve health status and disparities.
-At 7.9%, Prince George's County has the highest percentage of households with incomes below the federal poverty line as well as higher percentages of uninsured (15%), Medicaid recipients (15.7%) and the highest mortality rate (747.8/100,000 people).
+At 8.2%, Prince George's County has the highest percentage of households with incomes below the federal poverty line as well as higher percentages of uninsured (15.6%), Medicaid recipients (15.7%) and the highest mortality rate (747.8/100,000 people).
 As discussed later in the report, it has been the focal point of a number of studies to improve access to care and health outcomes.